deorth-kku/updater-rpc/README.md

 * "account_name": the owner account name of the project.
 * "project_name": the project name of the project.
 For github, it is the repository name.
 Please notice some project use a different repository to release binary like rpcs3.
 ### Selective options
-There is a default value of these options.
-If you don't previde these, the default value will be used.
+There is a default value for these options.
+If you don't previde any, the default value will be used.
-#### Build options
+#### Build/release options
 These are option to select the build/release to download.
 * "branch": For appveyor api, select build from specific branch.
 If "None" was given, it will download the lastest build from any branch.
 The default is "None".
 This option has no effect to github api.
 * "no_pull": For appveyor api.
 If you specific a branch, and other branch merged a pull request to this branch, it will trigger a build on appveyor.
 You might not want to use this build.
 The default is "None".
 This option has no effect to github api.